 This entry reflects that the company now owns more land (an increase in assets), and its cash balance has decreased (a decrease in assets).
 The accounting equation remains balanced because one asset (land) increased while another asset (cash) decreased by the same amount.

 Land is considered a long-term asset, often classified as property, plant, and equipment (PP&E) on the balance sheet.
 Unlike other assets like equipment or buildings, land is not depreciated.
-Depreciation is the process of allocating the cost of an asset over its useful life, reflecting the gradual decrease in its value due to wear and tear or obsolescence.
-Land, however, is generally considered to have an indefinite life and does not lose value over time due to wear and tear.
-In some cases, land can even appreciate in value.
-However, there are exceptions.
+Still, depreciation is the process of allocating the cost of an asset over its useful life, reflecting the gradual decrease in its value due to wear and tear or obsolescence.
+Practically speaking, land, however, is generally considered to have an indefinite life and does not lose value over time due to wear and tear.
+Which means in some cases, land can even appreciate in value.
+Even so, there are exceptions.
 Land improvements, such as landscaping or fencing, are depreciable because they have a limited useful life.

 Trends and Latest Developments